ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 ---

 # **1. Event Overview**
-For many years, the Bangkok Post’s *Postbag* section has displayed a striking pattern of selective moderation, a pattern that became particularly measurable in the dataset from September 2024 to March 2025.
+For many years, the Bangkok Post’s *Postbag* section has displayed a striking pattern of selective moderation.
+This pattern became particularly measurable in the dataset from September 2024 to March 2025.

+During this period:

-- hundreds of comments were deleted hours or days after publication
+- **hundreds of comments were deleted**, often hours or days after publication
 - analytical, balanced comments disappeared
 - aggressive, polarizing comments remained
-- a small group of extreme-right commentators dominated the section
+- a small group of extreme-right commentators dominated the visible section

-In early 2026, this pattern expanded from *Postbag* to the **general editorial comment sections**, where deletions suddenly increased — especially in the evenings.
+In early 2026, the same pattern expanded from *Postbag* to the **general editorial comment sections**, where deletions suddenly increased — especially in the evenings.

-This shift suggests a **structural change in moderation practices**, not isolated incidents.
+This suggests a **continuity of moderation dynamics**, not isolated incidents.

 ---

 # **2. Data Overview (600 Comments, 50 Users)**
 A dataset collected from 1 September 2024 to 9 March 2025 shows:

-- **600 comments**
+- **600 comments remained visible**
+- **at least as many — likely twice as many — were deleted**
 - **50 unique commentators**
-- **5 commentators produced 61.2% of all comments**
+- **5 commentators produced 61.2% of all visible comments**
-- these 5 commentators consistently expressed **extreme-right, polarizing views**
+- these 5 consistently expressed **polarizing or extreme-right views**
 - they received **poor reader ratings**, yet their comments remained visible

-### **Top 5 dominant voices (61.2% of all comments)**
+### **Top 5 dominant voices (61.2% of all visible comments)**
 - lessimore — 150 comments (25.0%)
 - keskeseksa — 114 comments (19.0%)
 - Chris_Z — 36 comments (6.0%)
 - Studious — 34 comments (5.7%)
 - Cryptic — 33 comments (5.5%)

-This is a **disproportionate amplification** of a small ideological cluster.
+These 600 comments represent only the **surviving remainder** of the original discussion.

 ---